deanOfWalls/lowman-resume/resume.md

 ## Professional Summary

-Proactive professional with extensive experience in managing projects, leading teams, and ensuring high standards of productivity and safety.
-Skilled in coordinating resources, optimizing workflows, and providing reliable solutions in dynamic environments.
-Proven track record of working effectively both independently and as a team leader to achieve project objectives and enhance operational efficiency.
+Proactive professional with extensive experience in managing projects, leading teams, and ensuring high standards of safety.
+Skilled in optimizing workflows and providing solutions.
+Proven ability to work independently or lead teams to achieve objectives efficiently.

 ---